“We’re heading into nut country today.”John F. Kennedy to Jackie in Dallas, Nov. 22, 1963

 Scofield found success by congratulating the wealthy and comforting the comfortable, a feat made easier by the slaveholder religion of white evangelicalism and the new innovation of End Times theology.
 He preached that democracy and a corrupt, lying press would bring about the reign of the Antichrist.
 As the first twinkling of industrialization stirred in Dallas, he railed against labor agitators and social reformers.

 It was in the pages of his Bible reference that I first learned of “Ham’s Curse,” a Southern theological explanation of supposed innate black inferiority descending from the sin of one man.
-The same book described Catholics as pagans and suggested that the Roman Church was the “Whore of Babylon” from the Book of Revelations.
+The same book described Catholics as pagans and suggested that the Roman Church was the “Whore of Babylon” from the Book of Revelation.
 But Scofield undertook a racial innovation of his own with remarkable consequences.

 Scofield began to preach that the Jews were a specially-blessed race, with a key role to play in Jesus’ return (prior to their eventual annihilation, of course).
 It was Scofield who paved the path down which Jews in the South could become some asterisked version of “white.”
 Along the way, his theological innovation created the strange dynamic we still see today, in which virulently racist white religious nuts, perfectly comfortable tormenting little brown children from “the Mexican countries,” are also fanatically attached to Israel and oddly enamored of everything Jewish.
 This seems like a curious carve-out from Scofield’s otherwise bigoted universe, but it fits with his over-arching concern, and the central premise of slave-state evangelicalism – protecting the interests of wealthy patrons.